 Fat reserves are necessary to make sure the body can continue to function 24/7.
 Fat reserves ensure energy is always available, even when we are not supplying it through regular meals and snacks.
 Slowing your metabolism when it's not getting enough fuel if your body's way of rationing those stores of precious fat.

 The Basics of Weight Loss after Delivery

-Our Post-Pregnancy Eating 101 article provides you with important nutrition information following delivery.
-Hopefully you have used that information and the links included to reset your BabyFit calorie and nutrient needs while you are breastfeeding.
-By following these guidelines and eating in your re-calculated calorie range, you should begin to slowly lose weight and return to your pre-pregnancy weight.
+By tracking your food and making healthy choices, you should begin to slowly lose weight and return to your pre-pregnancy weight.
 However, sometimes there are small changes and tweaks that are needed to help the body begin to use the extra maternal stores for breastfeeding energy instead of storing it.
 The goal is to encourage your body to use maternal energy stores so you return to your pre-pregnancy weight.

 For women having trouble losing weight while breastfeeding, the problem isn't that they're eating too much.
 More often, they're eating insufficient calories.
 Cutting calories while breastfeeding prompts the body to think it is starving, thus slowing down your metabolism.
 Though it seems counterintuitive, eating more calories will actually facilitate weight loss while breastfeeding.